Mistakes were made.

 Drawback: Those seeking escape from the Veil'd World recognize you as an obstacle to their escape.

-Beyond the mists near the Edge, through the Silence, and past the Screams.
+2. Duskwind Seafarer, Pirate by Vayra Beyond the mists near the Edge, through the Silence, and past the Screams.
 Somehow you found your way to shore, but not to the one you left.

-Starting Equipment: A cutlass, a flintlock pistol, a jug of rum, stylish stripes and a red sash, and a compass
+Starting Equipment: A cutlass, a flintlock pistol, a jug of rum, stylish stripes and a red sash, and a compass.

 Perk: hold your breath for a long time, never lose your way as long as you have a compass.